Ploirad/WRO-2024-ArduMASTERS/README.md

 </p>

 # [models](https://github.com/Ploirad/WRO-2024-ArduMASTERS/tree/main/models)
   In this folder we got all the things that are related to de chasis of the robot.
-Here you find two inter folders:
 # [other](https://github.com/Ploirad/WRO-2024-ArduMASTERS/tree/main/other)

 # [schemes](https://github.com/Ploirad/WRO-2024-ArduMASTERS/tree/main/schemes)